epikulski/digitalarchive/README.md

 ## Disclaimers
 * This is an unofficial library.
 I am not affiliated with the Wilson Center in any way.
 It is my understanding that the API is unlikely to change in the near future, but I cannot guarantee that this library won't break without warning.
 * If you plan to scrape the DA, please be respectful.

+## Planned Features
+* Support for searching by date range.
+* Asynchronous hydration of large result sets.